 (My site is named after a passage in Jeremiah 29 that I’m trying to learn to live by, you can learn more about that here.)

 My hope and prayer is that you will relate to and learn from and find encouragement from my little spot on the internet.

 You can also find me here:

-I’m a staff writer at Christ and Pop Culture, and I’ve also written at Christianity Today, CT Women, RELEVANT, and the Christian Research Journal.
+I’m a staff writer at Christ and Pop Culture, and I’ve also written at Christianity Today, CT Women, RELEVANT, Fathom, and the Christian Research Journal.
 I also contributed some thoughts to this New York Times piece.